Rosita Harris gives a close look at her role as a PCO Clinical Counselor and Intake Clinician, and her working of supporting clients in recovery.

 What do you enjoy most about working as a clinician?

 Most of all I enjoy working with clients.
-I feel that everybody that walks through the door has an entire wealth of potential that each and every individual could reach.
-Every person that walks through the door, from what I’ve seen, wants better for themselves.
-To be able to be a part of that journey with them is what I find to be the most rewarding.
+I feel that everybody that walks through the door has an entire wealth of potential that they could reach and wants better for themselves.
+To be able to be a part of that journey with them is what I find most rewarding because from there, they just take on this energy that I don’t see in normal everyday life.
 Especially when they begin to realize that they can possibly beat whatever addiction they have or that they’re worth more than they’ve allowed themselves to think.
-That for me is the most rewarding because from there, they just take on this energy that I don’t see in normal everyday life.

 What do you mean by energy that you don’t see in everyday life?

 It’s a certain enthusiasm.
-I think that we all go through life on an everyday basis going through the motions when we’ve achieved our goals.
-When someone hasn’t achieved their goals and they realize that they have the potential to achieve their goals, they end up having this enthusiasm to become a go–getter, to hit every mark that they want to make.
+I think that we all go through the motions of life on an everyday basis when we’ve achieved our goals.
+But when someone hasn’t achieved their goals and they realize that they have that potential, they end up having this enthusiasm to become a go–getter, to hit every mark that they want to make.
 As they do this they’re reporting it back, they’re so proud of themselves and they’re so energetic about it.
-To see a person’s eyes light up that they’re enrolling in school, or that they are going to try to get a job, or obtain housing, or they have six months clean under their belt, this is something that you don’t see every day–someone with this spark and readiness to live life.
+To see a person’s eyes light up that they’re enrolling in school, or that they are going to try to get a job, or obtain housing, or they have six months clean under their belt, this is something that you don’t see every day–someone with this spark and readiness to seize life.

-I think that we take for granted the little things in life, like having a roof over our head, or education and other vocational opportunities.
+I think that we take for granted the little things, like having a roof over our head, or education and other vocational opportunities.
 To see someone so excited and so humbled by that experience reminds me of how fortunate I am.

 Are there any treatment techniques that you find most helpful for clients?

-I usually go with empowerment strategies because I feel that when people walk through the door, they are not at the best time of their life.
-I feel and from what I’ve seen, empowerment strategies give the person that little push when they’re not at their best point in life to just get to that next step.
+I usually go with empowerment strategies because when people walk through the door, they are not at their best point in life.
+I feel and from what I’ve seen, empowerment strategies give the person that little push to just get to that next step.
 To say, ‘hey, you got here, you came through the doors, you made it for intake, the first leg of your journey has begun.’

 When you say empowerment strategies, is there a simple way to explain for someone without a clinical background what that means?